grvcTeam/multidrone_planning/README.md

 * [gazebo_plugins](http://wiki.ros.org/gazebo_plugins): `sudo apt-get install ros-$(rosversion -d)-gazebo-plugins`

+## Testing ##

 You can find detailed instructions about the system and how to use it in the [Wiki](https://github.com/grvcTeam/multidrone_planning/wiki)

-## Citation
+## References

-If you find multidrone_planning useful in your research, please consider citing the following works.
+If you find this repository useful in your research, please consider citing the following works.

 For a general architecture for cinematography with multiple drones:

 ```
 @article{alcantara_arxiv20,